Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ```

 Sometimes it appears that repeating input molecules is the most natural way of expressing the desired behavior of some concurrent programs.
-However, I believe it is always possible to introduce some new auxiliary molecules and to rewrite the "chemistry laws" so that input molecules are not repeated while the resulting computations give the same results.
+However, I believe it is always possible to introduce some new auxiliary molecules and to rewrite the “chemistry laws” so that input molecules are not repeated while the resulting computations give the same results.
 This limitation could be lifted in a later version of `JoinRun` if it proves useful to do so.

 ## Order of reactions